Food in Antarctica

 Working in buildings - 2,750 calories (11,550 KJ)

 The food eaten on bases in Antarctica is very similar to the food that you will eat at home, of course, there are national differences in what is on the menu, but it will be basically what you are used to.

-The biggest deficiency is in the supply of fresh fruit and vegetables - i.e. there aren't any for much of the time, only when a ship comes in or an infrequent aircraft lands.
+The biggest difference and deficiency is in the supply of fresh fruit and vegetables - i.e. there aren't any for much of the time, only when a ship comes in or an infrequent aircraft lands.

 For much of the year the majority of food is either frozen, dried or tinned.
 It tends to arrive on base at the beginning of the summer season in a major shipment of a years worth of food.
 Each base of more than about 6 people will have a cook or several depending on the size whose job is to order and prepare all of the food consumed on base.

-Modern techniques in food preservation and fortification with vitamins otherwise lost in the preservation process mean that there is no danger of suffering from a deficiency disease such as scurvy which sometimes happened to early explorers.
-You do get to accept that food can be fairly bland and not very exciting, despite the best efforts of the cooks they can't replace the things you miss most.
+Modern techniques of food preservation and fortification with vitamins otherwise lost in the preservation process mean that there is no danger of suffering from a deficiency disease such as scurvy which sometimes happened to early explorers.
+You do get to accept that food can be fairly bland and not very exciting after a while, despite the best efforts of the cooks they can't replace the things you miss most.

 The difference when some fresh vegetables arrive is incredible, you'd never believe that a humble boiled carrot or potato can be so delicious!

 Some stations grow fresh vegetables on a hydroponic system where the plants grow in slowly circulating water with nutrients dissolved in it.
 The Antarctic treaty forbids the import of soil or similar materials to Antarctica because of the possibility of introducing non-native insects, fungi or bacteria.
 Despite very careful measures, sometimes an outbreak of non-native insects does occur that have been accidentally transported from outside Antarctica, and the hydroponic facility has to be shut down and all of the plants destroyed.

 Out in the Field